DannyDainton/node-hipchatbot/README.md

 This will install all the required node modules needed to get this basic app running.

+This step is not needed when using Heroku as that picks up the dependencies in the Packages.json file and installs on that platform.

 #### Links

 This integration can be deployed using Heroku.
 The Procfile in the repository is all that you will need to start the server.